shawnkanncontractor-lightmatter/N1000A/README.md

-To capture data from a Keysight DCA-X Wideband Oscilloscope using Python, you can use PyVISA, which interfaces with Keysight instruments over GPIB, USB, LAN (VXI-11, HiSLIP), or Serial.
+To capture data from a Keysight DCA-X Wideband Oscilloscope using Python, you can use PyVISA, which interfaces with Keysight instruments over GPIB, USB, LAN or Serial.

 This is a basic script using pyvisa to: